Tag: oconnell

 Though ultimately I’d find the tunes in Fibbers a bit on the heavier side and transfer up to Eamon Doran’s, and given that it’s not somewhere I’ve ever frequented in the true sense of the word, I’ve always retained a fondness for Fibbers and the foundation it provided to me to learn the trade of drinking pints.

-We last visited of a Halloween night which ended somewhat acrimoniously.
-With a sizeable crew of costumed and costumeless in tow we’d awarded the night’s best-dressed award to Pintman №7 who had ignored all advice of it being more of a 2009 thing and decided to dress as Heath Ledger’s incarnation of The Joker from The Dark Night… as a nurse… in a dress… I think he might have even shaved his legs for the occasion.
+We last visited of a Halloween night, which ended somewhat acrimoniously.
+With a sizeable crew of costumed and costumeless in tow, we’d awarded the night’s best-dressed award to Pintman №7, who had ignored all advice of it being more of a 2009 thing and decided to dress as Heath Ledger’s incarnation of The Joker from The Dark Knight… as a nurse… in a dress… I think he might have even shaved his legs for the occasion.

 For, you see, it was on this fine October night that Pintman №7 had truly engaged his inner Heath Ledger, Jack Nicholson and Cesar Romero all in one.
 And the timing of this couldn’t have been more perfect.
 We’d been unfortunate enough to find ourselves having made the acquaintance of some nasty, uncostumed upstart in the course of playing pool.
 And it was just as this little bollox was smack bang in the middle of his twenty-somethingth ill-advised insult of the evening when he felt five of Pintman №7’s knuckles speedily settle into his cheekbone.
 It was so perfect a hit that some of us even swore we saw one of those 60’s Batman pop-art graphics depicting the word POW right before our eyes.
 Needless to say, the boy went down.

-Next of all, we’d found ourselves witness to one of these wonderful Halloween scenes where Donald Trump and Wonderwoman beckoned bouncers as Obie Wan Kenobi attempted to barrel The Joker out of sight.
-The bouncers did arrive and when Pintman №7 freely gave himself up they informed him that he’d have to be thrown out.
+Next of all, we’d found ourselves witness to one of these wonderful Halloween scenes where Donald Trump and Wonderwoman beckoned bouncers as Obi-Wan Kenobi attempted to barrel The Joker out of sight.
+The bouncers did arrive, and when Pintman №7 freely gave himself up, they informed him that he’d have to be thrown out.
 He went peacefully.
-He went so peacefully that the bouncers even cheerfully bade him good night and the best of luck for good measure too.
+He went so peacefully that the bouncers even cheerfully bade him good night and the best of luck for good measure, too.

 Unfortunately, our hopes and prayers that footage of this melee would eventually surface on the national airwaves as part of Crimecall’s CCTV segment have yet to bear fruit.
 We continue to live in hope.